soumya-debug/restaurant-website/README.md

 # restaurant-website
-A responsive website for a restaurant where users can read the details of the restaurant.
+A responsive website for a restaurant where users can read the details of the restaurant.<br/>
 Please vsist : https://soumya-debug.github.io/restaurant-website/